The Rio Grande, the Bosque and Sandia Mountain, all important parts of Sandia life

 - Tuf Shur Tia - Green Reed Place

 - Population: About 500

 On May 24, 1762, Governor Tomas Cachupin ordered the Pueblo of Sandia to be completely rebuilt and that no Indians were to be worked as laborers for Spanish farmers until the pueblo and church were completely reconstructed.
-Then the Sandians were allowed to reoccupy their original pueblo to create a "buffer" against the Navajo, Apache and Comanche who enjoyed raiding Albuquerque.
-In 1775, Sandia, acting as that buffer, lost 30 people in an attack from the Comanche.
-The Comanche also attacked Santa Fe in force that caused Juan Bautista de Anza to lead Spanish militia into Colorado and engage with the Comanche.
-The Battle of Cuerno Verde ended with most of the Comanche command structure dead and the power of the comanche severely reduced.
-However, between the Navajo, Apache and small bands of Comanche, Sandia was constantly raided until a truce was struck near "Poi Pa Huth" or "Friendship Arroyo" in the Placitas area.
+Then the Sandians were allowed to reoccupy their original pueblo to create a "buffer" against the Navajo, Apache and Comanche who enjoyed raiding the village of Albuquerque.
+In 1775, Sandia, acting as that buffer, lost 30 people in an attack by the Comanche.
+The Comanche had also attacked Santa Fe in force.
+Those events caused Governor Juan Bautista de Anza to lead Spanish militia into Colorado and engage with the Comanche there.
+The Battle of Cuerno Verde ended with most of the Comanche command structure killed and the power of the Comanche severely reduced.
+However, between the Navajo, Apache and small bands of Comanche, Sandia was constantly raided until a truce was eventually struck near "Poi Pa Huth" or "Friendship Arroyo" in the Placitas area.